-Originally developed in the context of convex geometry, mixed volume is a way to assign a generalized non-negative volume to a list of convex bodies.
+Mixed volume is a way to assign a generalized non-negative volume to a list of convex bodies.
 It depends on not only the volume of each individual convex body, but also their relative positions.
 This concept has a wide range of applications in geometry and combinatorics.
-In the recent decades, it has found important applications in the study of system of polynomial equations (i.e. algebraic geometry): by the Bershtein’s theorem: the number of isolated nonzero solutions a system of polynomial equations has, counting multiplicity, is bounded by the mixed volume of Newton polytopes of the system.
-This bound is usually much tighter than another well studied bound, the Bezout number.
+In the recent decades, it has found important applications in the study of system of polynomial equations (i.e. algebraic geometry): by the Bershtein’s theorem, the number of isolated nonzero solutions a system of polynomial equations has, counting multiplicity, is bounded by the mixed volume of Newton polytopes of the system.
+This bound is usually much tighter than the Bezout number.
 MixedVol-3 is a software package that computes mixed volume and mixed cells using fast numerical algorithms.

 Homotopy continuation methods form a large class of general methods suitable for solving hard problems like nonlinear systems of equations, in particular, systems of polynomial equations.
 The basic idea behind such methods is to deform a hard problem in to an easier problem or into a problem whose solutions are already known, and use the solutions of the easier problem to find those of the harder problem.

 A binomial system is a polynomial system having exactly two terms on each equation.
-Solving such systems is an important step in the Polyhedral homotopy method, since our target system is generally deformed into binomial systems.
+Solving such systems is an important step in the polyhedral homotopy method, since our target system is generally deformed into binomial systems.
 In addition, they also have a great number of applications, relating to toric algebraic geometry, particle physics, statistics, and many other subjects.
 Basic tools for such computation are generally developed in the context of Laurent binomial ideals where the problem of solving a binomial system is reduced to the geometric problem of understanding a corresponding lattice polytope.